infyramy/jBoilerplate/DEPLOYMENT.md

 # - Port: 3000
 ```

-This uses a simple static file server and is the most reliable option for Coolify.
+This uses a simple static file server with full build process.

-#### Option 2: Nginx Multi-stage Build
+#### Option 3: Nginx Multi-stage Build

 Use the main `Dockerfile` for a more production-ready nginx setup: